upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

    * "Hm.
 Let's see.
 Measure, yes, well, I told you, but over a year?
 Really?
 I mean.
 Hm.
 Sorry.
 Go on."
    * "I guessed 10 numbers per hour, for an 8 hour day, for 6 days a week, call it 500 numbers per week, call it one thousand, that's 50 thousand for one year.
 You said 70 thousand.
 So that felt like more than a year of numbers."
    * "OK, So, all that being said, and say I grudgingly admit that most of those points are pretty much on the money, what is my actual job?"
-   * "If all those guesses were right, I would say you were a recently qualified personal trainer.
+   * "If all those guesses were right, I would say you were a personal trainer, qualified a couple of years ago.
 Nothing else really fits."
    * "Hm.
 OK.
 I'm caught between feeling like a fool and feeling freaked out.
 Would you like another drink?"
    * "Yes, but it is my turn.
 Please?
 What would you like?
 Same again?"
    * "OK, another half of whatever that was, unless yours was better?"